 By Jesse Winter

--- Jesse Winter has been serving as a Brethren Volunteer Service worker with the Church of the Brethren Office of Public Witness in Washington, D.C.
+— Jesse Winter is a Brethren Volunteer Service worker and a peacebuilding and policy associate at the Church of the Brethren Office of Public Witness in Washington, D.C.